Azure/azure-quickstart-templates/1-CONTRIBUTION-GUIDE/git-tutorial.md

 git push -f
 ```

-If you never pushed the branch before, you can use the normal push command - there's no history that we need to overwrite with the `f` paramter.
+If you never pushed the branch before, you can use the normal push command - there's no history that we need to overwrite with the `f` parameter.

 ```
 git push -u origin NAME_OF_YOUR_BRANCH